ShelterBox in Action - 2024

 Syria

 The Assad regime has fallen which marks a historic turning point after nearly 14 years of conflict and heralds an extremely uncertain time for the people of Syria.
 More than half of the pre-war population of Syria have been displaced; many are without adequate shelter, living in collective centres, old tents, or makeshift shelters in camps and 16m people still need humanitarian assistance.
-ShelterBox were able to respond with blankets and mattresses for new arrivals but further aid distributions with their local partner were paused until it is safe to continue.
+ShelterBox were able to respond with blankets and mattresses for new arrivals but further aid distributions with their local partner were paused until it was safe to continue.
 Winter aid distributions in northwest Syria to provide tarpaulins, rope, warm clothing, shoes, and high thermal blankets to families during the bitterly cold Syrian winter have now resumed.

 Ethiopia